 The WVU Medicine Center for Hope and Healing supports adults struggling with substance use disorders through medically managed withdrawal stabilization and residential treatment.

-The Center for Hope and Healing’s Morgantown facility provides patient-centered care that involves individual and group therapy, as well as medication-assisted treatment.
+The Center for Hope and Healing’s Morgantown facility offers patient-centered care that involves individual and group therapy, as well as medication-assisted treatment.
 These services are provided in a serene setting by a team committed to providing state-of-the-art treatment, while a caring and supportive environment is maintained.

 The Center for Hope and Healing provides a number of beds for detoxification and substance use disorder residential care, up to 28 days.
 Our patients receive a continuum of care that is ordinarily found at multiple sites by different providers.
 At the Center, we deliver essential forms of care in centralized locations, led by physicians specializing in addiction medicine and psychiatry.

 Patients: You may self-refer for care by clicking the yellow “Make Patient Referral” button at the top of this page.
 You may email your completed form* to CHHreferral@wvumedicine.org, fax it to the fax number listed, or mail to the address at the top of the form.

 *To save your completed form, click the Print icon at the top of your screen.
 A dialog box will appear.
 Under Select Printer, choose “Adobe PDF” and the location where your file will save.
 You may then attach that PDF form in an email.

 Complete an online referral form or reach out to our admission team 304-974-4673 for assistance in completing the referral form.
 Our team is available 24/7 to help facilitate any individual the ability to receive care as soon as possible.

 Step Two: Medical Review

 Our admissions team will work diligently to assess your needs and determine the appropriate level of care.
 Should our team have any follow-up questions while reviewing your referral, one of our team members will be in touch with you to get pertinent information.